CeciliaSG/pp2_wordScramble/README.md

 ### Content

-- All content was written by the developer.
+- The words array was generated with the help of AI.

-- Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

-- All Images were created by the developer.
+-

 ### Acknowledgements